replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 repl{{ KubernetesMinorVersion }}
 ```

-`KubernetesMinorVersion` can be compared to Semantic Versions (SemVers) like follows:
+You can compare the Kubernetes minor version as follows:
 ```yaml
 repl{{KubernetesMinorVersion | semverCompare "> 19"}}
 ```

-The above template function will return `true` if `KubernetesMinorVersion` is greater than `19`.
+This returns `true` if the Kubernetes minor version is greater than `19`.

 For more complex comparisons, see [Semantic Version Functions](https://masterminds.github.io/sprig/semver.html) in the sprig documentation.